shlevanto/text_file_compression/docs/week4.md

 # Weekly report 4

 ## My activities this week
 - File handling to be done with bytes / byte arrays.
+The files are initially read as strings because the algorithms are handling strings.
+Encoded files are written and read using bytearrays.
+- More unit tests to cover different use cases.

 ## Progress
 - Changed RLE to work on strings and Pair<char[], int[]> objects.
 All i/o operations will be moved to FileIO class.